dendrite-systems/dendrite-python-sdk/README.md

 ## Quick start:

 Here is a very simple example of how to use Dendrite.
-In the example we go to google.com, find the search bar and enter 'hello world' into it.
+In the example we go to google.com, close the cookie popup, find the search bar and enter 'hello world' into it.

 To do this we install dendrite and asyncio like so: `pip install asyncio dendrite-python-sdk && playwright install` and we then create a file called `main.py` which we can run with `python main.py` from the terminal.